PatrickCarollo/aws-microservice-cicd-iac/README.md

     ```
     cp -r aws-microservice-cicd-iac/cicd-image <yourreponame>
     ```
-    *Only copy ^^this^^ folder if this is the first repo registered- acts as global source for shared build image cp -r aws-microservice-cicd-iac/cicd-services <yourreponame>
+    *Only copy ^^cicd-image^^ folder if this is the first repo registered- acts as global source for shared build image cp -r aws-microservice-cicd-iac/cicd-services <yourreponame>
     ```
     ```